Disaster Legal Help Victoria

 Damaged goods in a rented residential property

-Your residential rental provider may be liable to compensate you if your goods were damaged in a disaster and the damage was caused by a failure to maintain the premises properly and keep them in good repair.
+Your residential rental provider may be liable to compensate you if your goods were damaged in a disaster and the damage was caused by a failure to maintain the property properly and keep them in good repair.
 Your residential rental provider may not have to compensate you if the damage was for reasons beyond their control.
 You should seek urgent legal advice on this point.
 The residential rental provider's insurance may not cover a renter's goods.
-Renters may wish to insure their own goods in the property.
+Renters will need to insure their own goods in the property.

 For more information, see our page on Insurance.